How to Increase The Scalability of a Web Application

-While vertical scaling may be faster and cheaper to implement, it may not be a viable long-term solution for your product.
-That’s when you should consider the other options.
+While vertical scaling may be faster and cheaper to implement, it may not be a viable long-term solution for a scalable web application or a scalable website.
+That’s why you should consider some other options.

-The best practices for improving scalability, in this case, would be to decouple your web application using the tier system mentioned earlier:
+The best practices for scaling web applications, in this case, would be to first decouple them using the tier system mentioned earlier:

 - Business logic tier is the framework your solution deploys for processing user data or the one available in the permanent storage tier.
 That could be Java, PHP, Ruby on Rails and other options.

 - Permanent data storage is the place where all the retrieved data is located.
 Most web applications use relational database systems for that.